koding/kdlearn/guides/install-rockmongo/index.md

 ## What is Rockmongo

-Rockmongo is a MongoDB administration tool using which you can manage your server, databases, collections, documents, indexes and a lot more.
-It provides a very user-friendly way for reading, writing and creating documents.
-It is similar to PHPMyAdmin tool for PHP and MySQL.
+Rockmongo is a MongoDB administration tool that can be used to manage servers, databases, collections, documents, indexes etc. It provides a very user-friendly way for reading, writing and creating documents.
+It is very similar to [phpMyAdmin](http://learn.koding.com/guides/install-phpmyadmin/).

-### Step 1.
+### Step 1

-Open up your [Koding](https://koding.com) Terminal and type in the following command to get started.
+The first thing you need to do is to open up your [Koding](https://koding.com/IDE) Terminal and type in the following command:

 ```
 cd Web
 ```

 ### Step 2.
-Next up, You must download Rockmongo verison that you're planing on using.
-In this case, we are going to use latest version
+Next up, you need to download the Rockmongo version that you're planing on using.
+In this case, you are going to use the latest version:

 ```
 git clone --depth=1 https://github.com/iwind/rockmongo.git